Crow Agency in Big Horn County, Montana — The American West (Mountains)

 Topics.
 This historical marker is listed in this topic list: Wars, US Indian.

 Location.
 45° 34.216′ N, 107° 25.64′ W. Marker is in Crow Agency, Montana, in Big Horn County.
-Marker is on Little Bighorn Battlefield Road, on the left when traveling north.
+It is on Little Bighorn Battlefield Road, on the left when traveling north.
 Marker is located on the Little Bighorn Battlefield, on Last Stand Hill.
 Touch for map.
 Marker is in this post office area: Crow Agency MT 59022, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Memorial Markers (here, next to this marker); Companies C & E (a few steps from this marker); Little Bighorn Battlefield National Monument (within shouting distance of this marker); Indian Memorial (within shouting distance of this marker); 1984 Archeological Survey (within shouting distance of this marker); Peace Through Unity (about 300 feet away, measured in a direct line); Little Bighorn Indian Memorial (about 300 feet away); Wooden Leg Hill (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Memorial Markers (here, next to this marker); Companies C & E (a few steps from this marker); Little Bighorn Battlefield National Monument (within shouting distance of this marker); Indian Memorial (within shouting distance of this marker); 1984 Archeological Survey (within shouting distance of this marker); Peace Through Unity (about 300 feet away, measured in a direct line); Little Bighorn Indian Memorial (about 300 feet away); Wooden Leg Hill (about 400 feet away).
 Touch for a list and map of all markers in Crow Agency.

 More about this marker.
 The background of the marker features a painting of the climactic battle on Last Stand Hill.